openbsd/src/gnu/llvm/llvm/docs/GettingStarted.rst

 Contains bindings for the LLVM compiler infrastructure to allow programs written in languages other than C or C++ to take advantage of the LLVM infrastructure.
-LLVM project provides language bindings for Go, OCaml and Python.
+LLVM project provides language bindings for OCaml and Python.

 ``llvm/projects``
 -----------------